mtao/nyu-intro-to-computer-science/syllabus.md

 ### Quizzes

-Quizzes are completed outside of class on Brightspace.
+Quizzes are completed outside of class on Brightspace and due by the date they are specified on the [schedule](/schedule).

 ### Assignments